 Commonwealth Dairy was built in the Delta Business Park, a former auto salvage yard, in 2010.
-Extensive site work, solid waste removal, and engineering effort were required to transform the site into the present ultra-modern dairy making only all natural yogurts.

 "While the selected site required significantly more time and effort than anticipated to develop, we were dedicated to the redevelopment process and appreciated the unwavering support we received from the state of Vermont, the Windham Regional Commission and the town of Brattleboro," said Commonwealth Dairy’s President and CEO Thomas Moffitt.
 "Without this support the project would never have materialized."